Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Results

-Table \ref{tab:results_twitter_conan_cs} reports F1 classification results of model configurations, with training and testing on the same dataset for the Twitter Dataset, and for CONAN.
-The results are the average of the scores obtained from 5 runs with seeds of 42, 0, 1, 2, 3, with CS only embeddings, as the results in the main paper.
-Table \ref{tab:results_twitter_conan_cs_hs} reports results with CS + HS embeddings.
-In both settings, we confirm the trend presented in the main paper, with the \textit{Dependency\_matrix\_6e} achieving the best average F1 score.
-Furthermore, results show that models trained with only CS embeddings achieve slightly better scores than the ones trained on CS and HS embeddings.
-This can be due to the fact that adding more context, in this scenario, does not help the model to perform better, but it adds confusion.
-We also notice that training and testing on expert-written CS (CONAN) seems easier as it achieves higher average F1 scores, compared to training and testing on the Twitter dataset.
+\textbf{In-Domain Evaluation.} Table \ref{tab:results_twitter_conan_cs} reports F1 classification results of model configurations, with training and testing on the same dataset for the Twitter Dataset and for CONAN.
+Training and testing on the same dataset confirm that dependency-based models consistently perform best across effectiveness dimensions, with \textit{Dependency\_matrix\_6e} again achieving the best average F1 score, further supporting the benefit of modeling interrelations between dimensions in classification tasks.
+We also notice that training and testing on expert-written CS (CONAN) seem easier, as it achieves higher average F1 scores, compared to training and testing on the Twitter dataset.

+The results across all three evaluation settings highlight key insights into the classification of counter-speech effectiveness dimensions.
+While emotional appeal presents unique challenges due to its subjectivity, the other dimensions (audience adaptation, clarity, evidence, rebuttal, and fairness) also exhibit distinct patterns that provide valuable directions for model improvement.